 - If not, use whose.

-The Origin of Who’s or Whose
+The Origin of Who’s and Whose

 The confusion between whose and who’s comes from how English evolved.